Kailani

 None of the 8 listings show marina fees (MARINA) included in association fees, nor do the remarks mention boat slips or marina amenities.
 The building is described as centrally located in Waikiki near the Ala Wai Canal, not as a marina property, so marina costs are not included in fees.

-All 10 MLS listings indicate WATER is included in the association fees.
-Public remarks for the building do not mention separate water billing.
-The repeated inclusion across multiple listings suggests the HOA includes water in the maintenance fee.
+All 11 current MLS listings indicate sewer (SEWER) is included in the association fees.
+Public remarks do not reference separate sewer charges and the unanimous MLS reporting across agents suggests sewer service is covered by the maintenance fees.

 None of the 8 remarks mention BBQ, grills, or an outdoor cooking area.
 Given that agents do highlight the pool and other details, the absence of any BBQ description plus 0/8 MLS checkboxes indicates there is no shared BBQ facility.